How ignominious exits overshadow the successes of a US president and a Leeds United manager

 What has become increasingly evident over the last 50 years is Revie's unlikely resemblance, not to Gerald Ford, but to Richard Nixon.
 The parallels are uncanny.
 They were both born into poverty in the first half of the century: Revie in the claustrophobic terraces of working-class Teesside, Nixon in the hot, dry scrubland of southern California.
 Both of them knew loss and isolation.
 Revie's mother died of cancer when he was 12, and four years later he moved to Leicester, where he lived in digs and effectively missed out on family life.
 Nixon lost two brothers to tuberculosis, while his mother spent much of his childhood away at a sanatorium.
 Both, not surprisingly, were reserved, serious characters, dedicated to hard work and self-improvement.
 And they also looked alike: dark-haired, thick-set, slightly jowly, their features set in a permanent frown, as though they were always contemplating their own misfortune.

 They both came to prominence in the early 1950s: Revie as a clever centre-forward for Manchester City, Nixon as a Republican congressman, senator and vice-president.
-A decade later, they both launched comebacks of a kind, Revie becoming manager of Leeds, Nixon rebuilding his career after losing the presidency to John F Kennedy in 1960.
+A decade later, they both launched comebacks of a kind, Revie becoming manager of Leeds, Nixon rebuilding his career after losing the presidential election to John F Kennedy in 1960.
 Both were scarred by defeat and disappointment; both were obsessed by the fear of failure; both distrusted the press and surrounded themselves with a small group of loyalists.
 They remained difficult men to love.